MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/overview.md

 1. Select a tool to pin it to the **Activity Bar**.
 The tool is then present in the **Activity Bar** whenever DevTools is opened.

-If there isn't enough space in the **Activity Bar** to display all of the pinned tools, some tools may overflow into the **More tools** menu:
+If there isn't enough space in the **Activity Bar** to display all of the pinned tools, tools that are open but not displayed are moved into the **More tools** menu:

 ![The More tools menu, showing some pinned tools that couldn't fit in the Activity Bar](./overview-images/overflow-tools.png)